 From 1 June 2019, the Tenant Fees Act comes into force.
 The aim of the act is to protect tenants from paying high fees to estate agents when they are taking a tenancy.

 You are required to search outside of Enfield to increase your chance of finding suitable private rented accommodation.

 Our Homefinder scheme is designed to support you in your search for your own private rented home.
 The Homefinder team can help with a damage deposit and rent in advance if you have no deposit and rent in advance of your own.

 If you are accepted, the team can provide details of letting agents with available properties and send your information to agents.
 However, searching for a private rented home yourself offers more flexibility.
 If you find your own private rented housing which is suitable, both you and the prospective landlord or agent should contact the Homefinder team, who will:

 Once the rent is negotiated, a tenancy will be drawn up if we are satisfied that you will be able to afford the rent.
 The lettings agency or landlord will then agree an inventory with you.
 Once the tenancy agreement and Homefinder Scheme agreement are signed, we will complete the Housing Benefit form on your behalf if you are entitled to claim Housing Benefit.
 The damage deposit will cover damage, rent arrears or theft of content.

 To be accepted for the Homefinder Scheme, you must be:

 If we accept a rehousing duty for you, you will normally be referred to the scheme.

-Your application for the scheme is assessed in accordance with homelessness law, which includes assessment on medical vulnerability.
-We will consider any medical information provided and make contact with your GP or any medical practitioner assisting you, whose details you have provided.
+Your application for the scheme is assessed in line with homelessness law, which includes assessment on medical vulnerability.
+We will consider any medical information provided and contact your GP or any medical practitioner assisting you, whose details you have provided.